Sony Xperia: History

 The X10 Mini and the X10 Mini Pro were, as the names suggest, smaller versions of the X10.
 These were received relatively well and proved to be very popular, as there were no other smartphones on the market at that time which were as small as the two.

 The Z series smartphones continued the Xperia legacy with an omni-balance design and water resistance.
 On several Sony Xperia smartphones such as the Xperia Z, the charging port is located at the top of the left edge, rather than popularly at the bottom center.

 The Xperia Z is the earliest known device to feature high dynamic range filming, and does it at 1080p.
 Its image sensor is an Exmor IMX135.

 After the Sony Xperia Z (early 2013), the Z1 (late 2013) was released with increased processing performance and a physical shutter button, as well as augmented reality camera effects such as a walking dinosaur.

 In early 2014, the Sony Xperia Z2 was introduced with 2160p video recording, 1080p at 60 frames per second, and 720p at 120fps for slow motion, as well as precluded screencasting functionality.

 In 2016, Sony introduced the new Xperia X series to replace the Z series and in 2018, Sony introduced the Sony Xperia XZ2 along with the Sony Xperia XZ2 Compact at Mobile World Congress 2018 featuring Sony's brand new "Ambient Flow" smartphone design while the premium smartphone, the Sony Xperia XZ2 Premium featuring a 4K HDR Display and a 19 MP + 12 MP MotionEye Dual camera built for 'extreme' low-light shooting was announced two months later.

 Sony has been criticized for the heavily inconsistent naming of their Xperia devices.

+Default software

+Software that comes preloaded on current (2023) Sony Xperia devices include: